Doping of a Borexino-like Liquid Scintillator with Tellurium-Diols: Characterization of Fundamental Scintillator Properties

 \subsection{Light Emission Spectra}

-To evaluate the effective emission spectrum of the scintillator mixtures (as seen by photosensors in a detector), the samples with different amounts of Te-diols were examined and compared with that of the unloaded mixture of PC and PPO using an Edinburgh~FS5 spectro-fluorometer.
-To take into account the self-absorption of the samples, they were measured pure and undiluted in a $10\times10\times40$\,mm$^3$ fused silica cuvette.
-The conventional geometry sample holder (Edinburgh SC-05) ensures a long light path through the sample.
-All scintillators were excited with light of (260\,$\pm$\,1)\,nm close to the PC's maximum absorption at 267\,nm, where 0.5\,nm was selected as emission and 1\,nm excitation slit-widths.
-All measured light emission spectra are identically dominated by the typical emission profile of PPO with a clear maximum at $\sim$365\,nm and a pronounced tail towards higher wavelength.
-No influence on the shape of the effective emission spectrum of the light could be found.
-For clarity, the measurements for the unloaded Borexino scintillator and a sample with 1\% Te-loading are shown in \autoref{fig:EmissionSpectraCompare}.
-However, it should be noted here that although the spectral shape is not changed, the loading does have an influence on the amount of emitted light.
-The studies for this influence on the global light yield are presented in \autoref{subsec:LightYield}.
+To evaluate the effective emission spectra of the scintillator mixtures as observed by photosensors in a detector environment, samples with different Te-loadings were investigated using an Edinburgh~FS5 spectrofluorometer and compared to the unloaded Borexino scintillator.
+In order to account for self-absorption effects, all samples were measured pure and undiluted in a $10\times10\times40$\,mm$^3$ fused silica cuvette.
+The conventional geometry sample holder (Edinburgh SC-05) provides a comparatively long optical path through the scintillator.
+All samples were excited at (260\,$\pm$\,1)\,nm, close to the absorption maximum of pseudocumene at approximately 267\,nm.
+The excitation and emission slit widths were set to 1\,nm and 0.5\,nm, respectively.
+For comparison of the spectral shapes, all spectra were normalized to the maximum of the PPO emission peak.

+The measured spectra are dominated by the characteristic PPO emission profile, exhibiting a pronounced maximum near 365\,nm and a broad tail extending towards larger wavelengths.
+Within the experimental uncertainties, only small differences between the unloaded and Te-loaded samples are observed.
+In particular, no substantial modification of the spectral shape is evident up to a Te-loading of 2\%.
+The effective emission spectra for the unloaded Borexino scintillator together with samples containing 1\% and 2\% Te-loading are shown in \autoref{fig:EmissionSpectraCompare}.
+While the spectral shape remains largely unchanged, the total amount of emitted scintillation light is affected by the Te-loading.
+This effect on the absolute light yield is discussed separately in \autoref{subsec:LightYield}.

 \FloatBarrier